DL6DBN/BirdBox/README.md

 ## LEDs ##

 It's dark inside the box.
 Two LEDs are used to illuminate what's happening with the birds.
-I sand down the LEDs a bit to get a more diffuse light.
+I sanded down the LEDs a bit to get a more diffuse light.
 And they are not directly pointed to the birds but to the walls.

 - [LD 271 Infrared Diode, 950 nm, 25°](https://www.reichelt.de/Fotodioden-etc-/LD-271/3/index.html?ACTION=3&LA=5700&ARTICLE=10199&GROUPID=3045&artnr=LD+271)